Central America Volcanic Arc

 The Central American Volcanic Arc (often abbreviated to CAVA) is a chain of volcanoes which extends parallel to the Pacific coastline of the Central American Isthmus, from Mexico to Panama.
-This volcanic arc, which has a length of 1,100 kilometers (680 mi) is formed by an active subduction zone, with the Cocos Plate subducting underneath the Caribbean Plate.
-The region has been volcanically and geologically active for at least the past several million years.
-Numerous volcanoes are spread throughout various Central American countries; many have been active in the geologic past, some more so than others.
+This volcanic arc, which has a length of 1,100 kilometers (680 mi) is formed by an active subduction zone, with the Cocos plate subducting underneath the Caribbean plate, the North American plate and the Panama plate.
+Volcanic activity is recorded in the Central American region since the Permian.
+Numerous volcanoes are spread throughout various Central American countries; many have been active in the geologic past, varying in intensity of their activity according to different factors.

-Tectonic history
+Tectonic setting

+The CAVA is formed by the subduction of the Cocos and Nazca plates underneath the North American, Caribbean and Panama plates.
+Its structure is heterogeneous, by a combination of oceanic and continental crust fragments.
+Gazel et al. (2021) define four domains of the CAVA: North American plate slivers (continental crust), the Guatemala Suture Zone (GSZ) (continental crust), continental blocks of the Caribbean plate, and Pacific-affinity accreted complexes (oceanic crust).

-The Cocos tectonic plate is along the western edge of Central America.
+The Cocos tectonic plate is located along the western edge of Central America.
 The latter is along the western edge of the Caribbean tectonic plate and can be split into two distinct regimes.
 These regimes are demarcated roughly by the Costa Rican-Nicaraguan border and can be differentiated by the different tectonic histories of each respective area.
 The southern portion is part of a magmatic arc, while the northern one is associated with several active margins.
-Different types of faults also exist within each regime and further serve to differentiate the northern and southern regions’ geologic and tectonic histories from one another.
+Different types of faults also exist within each regime and further serve to differentiate the northern and southern regions' geologic and tectonic histories from one another.